*** UPDATED June 12, 2021 with Stock Returns as of Friday, June 11, 2021 ***

 Today, I'm doing a Motley Fool Rule Breakers Review.
 Again, I'll dive into the details of this “newer” service and give you exactly what you need to know about this service.

-And remember, just as I did with my Motley Fool Stock Advisor subscription, in January 2016 I opened a new ETrade account dedicated to Motley Fool Rule Breakers service and bought $1,000-$2,000 of each and every one of the Rule Breakers stock picks.
-That is 24 picks a year so as of today, January 2, 2021 I have purchased 120+ stocks in that ETrade account, and sold the 5 that they recommended selling.
+And remember, just as I did with my Motley Fool Stock Advisor subscription, in January 2016 I opened a new ETrade account dedicated to the Motley Fool Rule Breakers service and bought $1,000-$2,000 of each and every one of the Rule Breakers stock picks.
+That is 24 picks a year so as of today, June 12, 2021 I have purchased 120+ stocks in that ETrade account, and sold the 5 that they recommended selling.

 So this review is will share just the FACTS about the Rule Breakers service and its performance over the last 5 years.
 For example…

-Finally, at the bottom, I will show you how the Motley Fool Rule Breakers service performs versus Stock Advisors.
+Finally, at the bottom of this review, I will show you how the Motley Fool Rule Breakers service performs versus Stock Advisors.

 I’ve compiled a couple of questions that I'll answer in full detail.
 If I missed anything, please be sure to leave a comment so I can update it.
 I took questions from users and investors just like you who wanted to know more about the service.